toolbuilder/iterablefu/README.md

 ## Smaller Bundles

-You can reduce bundle size by importing the generators and function you want to use directly.
+You can potentially reduce bundle size by importing the generators and function you want to use directly.

 ```javascript
 import { zip, zipAll } from 'iterablefu/src/generators.js'